GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 ...where ``/path/to/pygplates`` is replaced with the directory where you extracted pyGPlates.

 | Next change the current working directory to the directory containing the ``tutorial.py`` file.
-| For example, on MacOS or Linux:
+| For example, on macOS or Linux:

 ::